 If you want to know how to learn about yourself, go through a hard time and let your weaknesses be exposed.
 My husband and I are foster parents.
 We went into it with more confidence than we should have.
-But both of us have a lot of experience helping kids with issues so we felt equipped to deal with what would come our way.
+But both of us have a lot of experience helping kids with issues, so we felt equipped to deal with whatever would come our way.
 Our pride was our first mistake.
-Neither of us was prepared to meet a side of ourselves we didn’t know needed fixing.
+Neither of us was prepared to meet a side of ourselves we didn’t know needed to be fixed.

 Once the vulnerable areas of myself and my life were exposed, I had three choices.
-I could continue the ugliness by defending myself and justify why how I was reacting was okay.
+I could continue the ugliness by defending myself and justify why how I was reacting was OK.
 I could spiral in shame and beat up on myself.
 Or, I could look at this as a chance to make changes and learn from this experience.
 As hard as this time has been for me, I wouldn’t change it.
 I allowed my hard time to change me.
 Here are 3 things I learned about myself in this hard season that might help you in yours.

-1. I am selfish.
+1. I’m selfish.

 Of course, all people have some level of selfishness, but I saw a side of myself I didn’t realize I had.
 I like things to go my way and when something happens to shift that, it takes me longer to adapt than it should.
 I have had to remind myself that the world doesn’t revolve around what I want all the time.
-And I have learned to focus on having compassion and opening my heart and home to those in need.

-2. I am a control freak.
+2. I’m a control freak.

 I realized that I’m not as flexible and laid back as I thought.
 I get more annoyed than I should when things don’t go as I had planned.
 Caring for kids with trauma issues and dealing with all the last-minute changes that come with it has taught me I need to loosen the reins on my expectations and let more things go.
-I am learning to roll with things more than I had before.

 3. I have a hard time loving people when they aren’t so lovable.

 As a committed Jesus follower, this one slapped me in the face.
-At times, I have had to fight hard to not judge.
+At times, I have had to fight hard not to judge.
 When hearing stories about where our foster kids have come from, it is difficult to find a way to love their family and show grace.
-I also saw this ugly side of myself when I found it hard to love the kids when they have turned our lives upside down.
-My faith has helped me love when I didn’t feel like I had it in me.
+I also saw this ugly side of myself when I found it hard to love the kids after they turned our lives upside down.

 When you go through a hard time, do you get stuck in a victim mentality or do you let it become an opportunity for growth?